 We are dependent on additional fundraising in order to sustain our ongoing operations.
 As of September 8, 2020, the Company had cash on hand of approximately \$11.9 million.
 The Company has projected operating losses and negative cash flows for the next several months.
 Without additional fundraising, typically and historically conducted on a rolling close basis, the Company will not be solvent after August 2021.
-As a result of our recurring losses from operations, negative cash flows form operating activities and the need to raise additional capital, our independent auditor included an emphasis of matter paragraph expressing substantial doubt about the Company's ability to continue as a going concern in its report on our audited financial statements for the year ended December 31, 2019.
+As a result of our recurring losses from operations, negative cash flows from operating activities and the need to raise additional capital, our independent auditor included an emphasis of matter paragraph expressing substantial doubt about the Company's ability to continue as a going concern in its report on our audited financial statements for the year ended December 31, 2019.
 Our financial statements have been prepared in accordance with accounting principles generally accepted in the United States, which contemplate that we will continue to operate as a going concern.
+Our financial statements do not contain any adjustments that might result if we are unable to continue as a going concern.
 There can be no assurance that the Company will be successful in raising funds in this offering, or acquiring additional funding at levels sufficient to fund its future operations beyond the current cash runway.
-If the Company is unable to raise additional capital in sufficient amounts or on terms acceptable to it, the Company may have to significantly reduce its operations or delay, scale back or discontinue the development of one or more of its platforms, seek alternative financing arrangements, declare bankruptcy or terminate its operations entirely.
+If the Company is unable to raise additional capital in sufficient amounts or on terms acceptable to it, the Company whave to significantly reduce its operations or delay, scale back or discontinue the development of one or more of its platforms, seek alternative financing arrangements, declare bankruptcy or terminate its operations entirely.